-For the past week I have been having a difficult time finding my voice to write again.
-I remember fondly of the days last year when I could simply see a question, and quickly and easily organize my thoughts, and express my feelings about it.
-Those were the days, two months ago.
-Yet today I follow the same format and I struggle to form a sentence.
+Sometimes it can be difficult finding my voice to write what I feel.
+I remember fondly of the days when I could simply see a question, and quickly and easily organize my thoughts, and express my feelings about it.
+But lately I follow the same format and I struggle to form a sentence.
 There is no stagnant stage in the process of creativity.

 Change and Growth Change Everything